 General Rules And Information

 We are able to accommodate individuals and groups.
-Please visit the group paddling rental page to learn more and make a group/private paddling reservation.
+Please visit the private and group experiences page to learn more and make a group/private paddling reservation.

 Group Paddling Rentals

 make a date with the lake to Get your team on the water

 Host a meeting on the lake or take a summer team outing to a new level.
 Outdoor UW can facilitate group paddling experiences for your office (on or off campus), RSO, dorm floor, youth group, charitable organization, family reunion, or just for your group of friends.
 Click here to learn more about group paddling.

 Late Fees, Damage Fees, and Cancellation Policy

 Each hour-long rental starts from the time the paddle craft is launched to the time the paddle craft returns to the launch site.
 We allow 10 minutes between rentals for return of equipment to boathouse, however after 10 minutes, we will charge for an additional hour.
 All boats should be returned to the launch site at minimum 15 minutes before sunset.

 To ensure that our equipment is safe and working properly, each customer should inspect their craft and report any problems or damages to the Outdoor UW staff before entering the lake or leaving with equipment.
 Each customer will be held responsible for the condition of the rental item upon its return and may be assessed a damage fee if in excess of normal depreciation.
 Malfunctions of equipment will be reported to the manufacturer/supplier.

 While we want each customer to have the best experience, it is the responsibility of the renter to prepare for poor weather and lake conditions.
 We will not refund for time lost during an individual rental session.
 We require at least a 24-hour advance notice for group cancellations to receive a credit with Outdoor UW for the deposit.